 Seaside goldenrod is a native perennial plant with large, golden yellow flower clusters that bloom in late summer and autumn.

-The shadbush is a small, deciduous tree with white flower clusters that bloom in early spring.
+The shadbush is a small tree with white flower clusters that bloom in early spring.
 It grows in wet areas such as swamps and forested wetlands throughout the Chesapeake Bay watershed, mostly in the coastal plain.

 The sika deer is a small, brown elk that lives in quiet marshes and forested wetlands on the lower Eastern Shore of Maryland.

 Smooth cordgrass is a native perennial grass with flat, blade-like leaves.
 It grows in low-lying, salt and brackish tidal marshes along the shores of the middle and lower Chesapeake Bay.